 Rarible vs OpenSea Comparison

 Both Rarible and Opensea are NFT trading platforms powered by the Ethereum Blockchain.
-They are both very similar because of this however there are some key differentiators.
+They are both very similar because of this.
+However, there are some key differentiators.

 The first and biggest differentiator between these two platforms is the way that sellers are charged for minting their NFT.
 With Opensea, you mint your NFT when you want to sell your item, not when you are advertising it.
 This means you will not have to pay gas fees until you have a buyer.
-With Rarible, as we’ve seen, you have to pay gas fees as soon as you list your NFT, even if you are not able to sell it.
+With Rarible, as we’ve seen, you have to pay gas fees as soon as you list your NFT, even if you cannot sell it.
 As the Ethereum Blockchain has high gas fees, this can get very expensive.

 The last difference between to 2 platforms is the Trading Volumes.
-Raraible saw a 3x higher trading volume in September 2020, when the NFT market exploded than Opensea did with $8.5 million compared to $3 million.
+Raraible saw a 3x higher trading volume in September 2020, when the NFT market exploded, than Opensea did with $8.5 million compared to $3 million.
 It was during this month that Rarible took the top spot on the Marketplace that OpenSea has held since its inception.